by Dan Eden for viewzone.com

 In fact, underground tests often are used to test small implosion devices such as would be used for a primary detonator for a much larger H-bomb.
 The technology for the inert uranium-328 cylinder, filled with lithium-deuteride, is so simple that it needs no test.
 Simple electronic instruments can determine if the x-rays, neutrons and thermal pressure are adequate to activate a fusion reaction in a large scale H-bomb.

 Hypothetically, North Korea could produce around 20 kilograms of 90 percent weapons grade uranium per year.
 Since Pyongyang already has developed implosion-type bombs, it could theoretically also produce an implosion-type design for an H-bomb, which would save considerable amounts of uranium.
-For example, if Pyongyang is already capable of building a compact, lower-yield atomic fission bomb (let's say the 4-kiloton bomb it told China it tested in 2006), it could easily use this as the primary stage of an H-bomb!
+For example, if Pyongyang is already capable of building a compact, lower-yield atomic fission bomb (which it has proven in 2015 and 2016), it could easily use this as the primary stage of an H-bomb!

 Iran is already enriching uranium and may have accumulated enough uranium for a primary trigger already.
 The technology for converting this uranium to an H-bomb is dangerously simple.
 The media and politicians warn us of rogue nations being years away from making a bomb and speak of tens of kilotons of fissionable material needed for even a low yield or ""dirty" bomb, but the truth is much more terrible.
 This technology is easily within reach of any nation seeking to use its apocalyptic power.
 The physics is well understood and the amount of fissible material for the primary detonation is within reach.
 It is likely that several pounds of plutonium or uranium has already been secured and an H-bomb has been assembled.